Tags

 British ornitologist John for 7 years has been working in the centre © Tatyana Garkavaya

-The heron, in contrast, is very shy and doesn't like to be in the public eye.
+The heron, shy and reclusive, preferred to stay in the shadows, evading the public eye.

 a boy feeding a pelican